 department of political science

-Sixteen courses (48-49 credits) are required for students entering the program with no previous graduate work or a master's degree.
+Fourteen courses (42-43 credits) are required for students entering the program with no previous graduate work or a master's degree.
 Students choose three courses per semester.
-Of the 16 courses, three may be in independent study and two (not more than one per semester) in non-graduate courses.
-Generally, graduate students taking non-graduate courses are required to do additional work beyond the requirements
+Of the 14 courses, three may be in independent study and two (not more than one per semester) in non-graduate courses.
+Generally, graduate students taking non-graduate courses are required to do additional work beyond the requirements.

-Students entering the program with the master's degree will take at least nine courses (27 credits), two of which may be in independent study and two at the undergraduate level.
+Students entering the program with the master's degree will take at least ten courses (30 credits), two of which may be in independent study and two at the undergraduate level.
 The precise number of courses required of master's degree holders will depend mainly on how well their previous work corresponds to our requirements.

 - National Political Institutions